What Are QM Qualified Mortgages Versus Non-QM Loans

 - The one-year self-employment non-QM loan program is popular loan program where one-year self-employment is require

 If the self employed borrower has W2 income as well as being self employed, both income can be used.

 Under QM many loan types are no longer qualified such as:

 - Balloons or demand features( some exceptions are permitted to 2016)

 - Qualification based on lower initial or teaser interest rates

-The list is longer, but I am just trying to give you the general mission of the QM Mortgage.
+The list is long, but I am just trying to give you the general mission of the QM Qualified Mortgages.